-- a.
-Fullest internal democracy of the party itself, with full rights of organizing tendencies and factions and possibilities of public debates between them before party congresses. - b.
-Broadest possible links and interpenetration between the party and the working class itself.
-A revolutionary workers van guard party can only efficiently lead the working class under the dictatorship of the proletariat if it simultaneously enjoys the political confidence of the majority of the workers and organizes in its ranks the great majority of the vanguard workers.

-- c.
-Strict suppression of any material privileges for party cadres or leaders.
-No party member elected in any leading position of the workers' state, its economy or its other social institutions, should receive a higher wage than the average wage of askilled worker. - d.
-No political or ideological monopoly of the vanguard party in or control over political or cultural activities.
-Adherence to the multiparty principle. - e.
-Strict separation of the party apparatus from the state apparatus. - f.
-Real integration of the party in a revolutionary international and acceptance of international comradely criticism by revolutionary organizations of other countries.
-No control of the international by any party or parties in power in given workers' state(s).
+- a) Fullest internal democracy of the party itself, with full rights for organising tendencies and a refusal to ban factions and possibilities of public debates between them before party congresses. - b) Broadest possible links and interpenetration between the party and the working class itself.
+A revolutionary workers' vanguard party can only efficiently lead the working class under the dictatorship of the proletariat if it simultaneously enjoys the political confidence of the majority of the workers and organises in its ranks the great majority of the vanguard workers. - c) Strict suppression of any material privileges for party cadres or leaders.
+No party leader, full-timer or member elected in any leading position of the workers state, its economy or its other social institutions, should receive a higher wage than the average wage of a skilled worker. - d) No political or ideological monopoly of the vanguard party in or control over political or cultural activities.
+Adherence to the multi-party principle. - e) Strict separation of the party apparatus from the state apparatus. - f) Real integration of the party in a revolutionary international and acceptance of international comradely criticism by revolutionary organisations of other countries.
+No control of the international by any party or parties in power in given workers state(s).